desi-ivanova/starter-academic/content/event/ellis-robustllm-2024/index.md

 #  postcode:
 #  country:

-summary: "I'm one of the organisers for the forthcoming ELLIS RobustLLM workshop, taking place in July (straight after ICML!) at the University of Oxford.
-If you'd like to share any thoughts or suggestions for the event, please fill in this [**short survey**](https://forms.gle/Qn2EUrPZAsEc4c2s5)."
+summary: "I'm one of the organisers for the forthcoming ELLIS RobustLLM workshop, taking place in July (straight after ICML!) at the University of Oxford. [**Details here**](https://sites.google.com/view/robustml2024/robust-llms-workshop)."
-abstract: "I'm one of the organisers for the forthcoming ELLIS RobustLLM workshop, taking place in July (straight after ICML!) at the University of Oxford.
-If you'd like to share any thoughts or suggestions for the event, please fill in this [**short survey**](https://forms.gle/Qn2EUrPZAsEc4c2s5)."
+abstract: "I'm one of the organisers for the forthcoming ELLIS RobustLLM workshop, taking place in July (straight after ICML!) at the University of Oxford. [**Details here**](https://sites.google.com/view/robustml2024/robust-llms-workshop)."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.